-ITestContext TestNG Interface: This post, we are going to discuss one crucial ITestContext TestNG Interface in detail.
-Some times in the test script, we need to share the objects with different test cases during the execution, to handle such scenarios, we can take the help of ITestContext TestNG Interface.
+ITestContext TestNG Interface: In this post, we will discuss one crucial ITestContext TestNG Interface in detail.
+Sometimes, in the test script, we need to share the objects with different test cases during the execution.
+To handle such scenarios, we can take the help of the ITestContext TestNG Interface.

 TestNG offers a means of storing and retrieving objects between tests through the ITestContext interface.
 This interface allows you to store using the inherited setAttribute() method and retrieve using getAttribute() objects.